mmirudeea/website/website/lab/04/index.md

     Use the "**Pedestrian when Green**" and "**Pedestrian when Red or Yellow**" if both **SW4** and **SW7** is pressed at some time.

     :::tip
-    Use a separates tasks: one for the both buttons and one to control the LEDs.
+    Use separate tasks: one for both buttons and one to control the LEDs.

     - Take a look at `select_biased!` macro.
     - Use `join` to wait for button presses.